-14.5.1 The Footway/footpath surface course shall be 25mm compacted thickness AC6 Dense Surf 100/150 to BS 13108-1.

-14.5.2 Prior to the laying of all footway asphalt layers adjacent to the kerb, kerb foundation and backing all contactable vertical & horizontal faces must be treated with K170 HAPAS approved bonding coat.

-14.5.2 An examination of the surface course will be undertaken prior to adoption to ascertain prevalent defects.
-Any defects are to be rectified at the Developers expense.

-14.5.3 Guidelines for delivery and rolling temperatures are given within Appendix D.
+- 14.5.1 The Footway/footpath surface course shall be 25mm compacted thickness AC6 Dense Surf 100/150 to BS EN 13108-1 or SMA 6 SURF to BS EN 13108-05. - 14.5.2 Prior to the laying of all footway asphalt layers adjacent to the kerb, kerb foundation and backing all contactable vertical & horizontal faces must be treated with K170 HAPAS approved bonding coat. - 14.5.2 An examination of the surface course will be undertaken prior to adoption to ascertain prevalent defects.
+Any defects are to be rectified at the Developers expense. - 14.5.3 Guidelines for delivery and rolling temperatures are given within Appendix D.